eviabs/Tetris2-AspectJ/README.md

 ## How to install?
 (Using windowns and IntelliJ)
 1) Download AspectJ [installation jar file](http://www.eclipse.org/aspectj/downloads.php).
 2) Install jar (double click on the downloaded jar, and follow the installer's instructions).
-3) Download the source code and open in as a project using IntelliJ (Ultimate version is required!)
+3) Download the source code and open it as a project using IntelliJ (Ultimate version is required!).
-4) In IntelliJ, enable AspectJ and add AspectJ to your project using these [instructions](https://www.jetbrains.com/help/idea/enabling-aspectj-support-plugins.html)
+4) In IntelliJ, enable AspectJ and add AspectJ to your project using these [instructions](https://www.jetbrains.com/help/idea/enabling-aspectj-support-plugins.html).
 5) Run the project.